The Lost Boys: Sequels

-Kiefer Sutherland's character, David, was impaled on antlers but does not explode or dissolve as do the other vampires.
+Kiefer Sutherland's character, David, was impaled on antlers, but does not explode or dissolve as do the other vampires.
 He was intended to have survived, which would be picked up in a sequel, The Lost Girls.
 Scripts for this and other sequels circulated over the years; Joel Schumacher made several attempts at a sequel during the 1990s, but nothing came to fruition.

-A direct-to-DVD sequel, Lost Boys: The Tribe, was released in 2008, more than 20 years after the release of the original film.
+A direct-to-DVD sequel, Lost Boys: The Tribe, was released in 2008.
 Corey Feldman returned as Edgar Frog, with a cameo by Corey Haim as Sam Emerson.
 Kiefer Sutherland's half-brother Angus Sutherland played the lead vampire, Shane Powers.

 A third film, Lost Boys: The Thirst, was released on DVD on October 12, 2010.
 Feldman served as an executive producer in addition to playing Edgar Frog, and Newlander returned as Alan Frog.
 Haim, who was not slated to be part of the cast, died in March 2010.
-A fourth film was discussed as well as a Frog Brothers television show but with the dissolution of Warner Premiere, the projects evaporated.
+A fourth film was discussed, as well as a Frog brothers television series, but with the dissolution of Warner Premiere, the projects never materialized.

 In September 2021, a new film was announced, to be directed by Jonathan Entwistle, from a script by Randy McKinnon, starring Noah Jupe and Jaeden Martell.